-One issue that the 111th Congress may consider involves the relationship between data breaches and identity theft.
-Although there is not a large body of research examining this relationship, data from current research suggest that between 12% and 27% for identity theft incidents may result from data breaches.
+One issue that Congress may consider involves the relationship between data breaches and identity theft.
+Although there is not a large body of research examining this relationship, existing data suggest that between 12%94 and 27%95 of identity theft incidents may result from data breaches.
 However, this proportion is truly unknown because most victims of identity theft do not know precisely how their personally identifiable information was acquired.
 In order to prevent any proportion of identity theft that may result from data breaches, or to mitigate the extent of the damage resulting from breach-related identity theft, Congress may wish to consider whether to strengthen data breach notification requirements.
 Such requirements could affect both the notification of the relevant law enforcement authorities as well as the notification of the individual whose personally identifiable information may be at risk from the breach.

-Proponents of increasing breach notification requirements point to research on recent trends in the frequency of identity theft and the resulting monetary loss.
-As mentioned earlier, the sooner people become aware that they are victims of identity theft, the faster they take compensatory steps to mitigate the damage.
-Proponents also argue that placing enhanced reporting requirements on industries may influence businesses to increase their data security standards, which could, in effect, decrease data breaches and any possibly resulting identity theft.
-On the
+Proponents of increasing breach notification requirements point to research on recent trends in identity theft and the resulting monetary loss.
+As mentioned, the sooner people become aware that they are victims of identity theft, the faster they take compensatory steps to mitigate the